Lifton Community Primary School

 - Play leaders initiating and supporting activities during morning and lunch breaks.

-- Individual lunchtime supervision where specified, eg. in Statements of SEN.
+- Individual lunchtime supervision where specified, eg. in Statements of SEND.

 - Support by individual members of staff for children with special toileting requirements.